mads195/MadsMauiLib/README.md

 - ConfirmField - A text field that requires a confirmation
 - InfoList - A list of key values in two columns - column 1: key, column 2: value
 - SingleCheckbox - A checkbox with a label that passes back text values of `true` or `false`
+- DateTimePicker - A simple date/time picker that returns a **time (HH:mm)** value as a string.
+Date return will be added in v1.0.150.

 #### Usage
 **Example: password confirmation**